Love Your Guts: How to Support Your Gut Health

 Your gut and your brain - what’s the link?

-Safe to say, your gut is much more than a long conveyor belt for undigested food.
+Safe to say, your gut is much more than a long conveyor belt for digesting food.
 Instead, it's a complicated, fascinating structure serving many important purposes in the body!

 For example, the gut is inhabited by a diverse microbiome - bacteria and other microorganisms that are involved in functions pivotal to your health and wellbeing.